-Alternative Fuels in the US
+Alternative Fuel For Vehicles Rise in the US

 The importance of alternative fuels to fuel our vehicles has risen tremendously over the years; oil markets have tightened due to supply constraints, and climate change has begun to be a serious burden.
 However, there lies a chicken and egg problem when changing the existing transportation system towards alternative fuels: there must be the simultaneous production of new vehicles, new fueling stations, and new fuel transportation systems – which is a hefty investment.